CharlyAnne/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-## This directory contains the links to a an article post on the topic:
+## This directory contains the links to an article post on the topic:
 # What happens when you type "www.google.com" into your browser and click Enter

 ## Concepts